E4S-Project/e4s/environments/21.11/README.md

 ## Files

 * `spack-x86_64.yaml` -- Model Spack environment, for x86_64
-* `spack-ppc64le.yaml` -- Model Spack environment for ppc64le
+* `spack-ppc64le.yaml` -- Model Spack environment, for ppc64le

 *Specs in the Model Spack Environment are commented out if (a) there are outstanding build issues or (b) if their Spack package does not offer a versioned installation option*